loopdreams/flights/README.md

 This software runs using `babashka`, a version of `clojure` that uses the `GraalVM`.
 You will need to have `babashka` installed to run it.

 Luckily, babashka is very easy to install with one line.
-[Details can be found here](https://github.com/babashka/babashka?tab=readme-ov-file#quickstart)
+[Details on how to install babashka can be found here](https://github.com/babashka/babashka?tab=readme-ov-file#quickstart)

-Once babashka is installed, to run the program first clone this repo:
+Once babashka is installed, clone this repo:

 ``` sh